rodrigosiviero/retropiesplashscreen/README.md

 RetroPie Splashscreen Randomizer
 ====================

-Very very simple script to randomize splashscreens for your retropie.
+Very very simple script to randomize splashscreens for your retropie, it has **over 70 splashscreens**

 It will work *only* with: